 Buildings

 Plant and equipment

-Fixtures, fittings and equipment
+Fixtures and fittings

+5 to 50 years

-2 to 10 years
+5 to 15 years

 2 to 10 years

 Land is not depreciated.

 An item of property, plant and equipment and any significant part initially recognised is derecognised upon disposal or when no future economic benefits are expected from its use or disposal.
 Any gain or loss arising on derecognition of the asset (calculated as the difference between the net disposal proceeds and the carrying amount of the asset) is included in the income statement when the asset is derecognised.
 The assets' residual values, useful lives and methods of depreciation are reviewed at each financial year end, and adjusted prospectively, if appropriate.